wvffle/swagger-typescript-api-nextgen/README.md

   - Fix: problem with missing HttpResponse type with --to-js option
   - Fix: unable to cancel fetch request with AbortSignal (#329)
   - Fix: escape `*/` in description text
-  - Fix: always specify return-type of api-calls
+  - Fix: always specify return-type of
+  - Fix: null enums, that contain only a single null value

 ## 👀 Examples